Visit BenQ Education website for education solutions

 Ceiling Mount

-The most popular place to mount a golf simulation projector is on the ceiling.
-This creates a truly immersive experience just like in a commercial golf simulator.
-For most home setups, it also makes it easy for your hitting area to be used as a home entertainment area to watch golf, movies, or let your kids play X-Box on the big screen.
+The most popular place (and easiest) to mount a golf simulation projector is on the ceiling.
+This creates a truly immersive experience just like in a commercial golf simulator where there is nothing between you and the screen.
+For most home setups, it also makes it easy for your hitting area to be used as a home entertainment area to watch golf, movies, or let your kids play X-Box on an oversized screen compared to a TV or regular home theater screen.

 The best projectors for ceiling mounts in the home are short throw projectors, which can be mounted above and behind the hitting area without the risk of a golfer casting a shadow on the screen.
-You can determine how far back the projector needs to be using a tool like the BenQ Golf Sim planning tool, where you can input the dimensions of your impact screen and the tool will show you how far back the projector needs to be, as well as other elements such as where your launch monitor needs to be placed – and other important dimensions.
-Here is an example using a LH600ST projector with a tall golfer for a small space.
+You can use the BenQ Golf Sim planning tool, where you can input the dimensions of your room, size and aspect ratio of your impact screen, and what type of launch monitor you plan to use.
+The tool will generate a 360-degree view of your simulator including how far back the projector needs to be, and whether there is a risk of a shadow on the screen.
+Here is an example using an BenQ AH700ST projector with a 6’ 6” tall golfer in a small space with the hitting area around 8.5 feet back from the screen.

 Golf Sim Planner